 By Christy Evanko

 The Virginia Association for Behavior Analysis (VABA) is the affiliate chapter of ABAI in Virginia.
-We represent behavior analysts in Virginia and ended 2021 with over 600 members!
-We had a slight increase over 2020 membership but are not back to our pre-COVID numbers of over 800 members.
-The Commonwealth of Virginia has the ninth largest certified BCBA-Ds, BCBAs, BCaBAs, and RBTs (combined) in the United States.
-The association has been in existence since 2003 and is a 501(c)(6) organization.
-VABA contracts with a lobbyist and has one paid contracted position, an administrative director.
+We represent behavior analysts in Virginia and ended 2022 with over 600 members!
+We had a slight increase over 2021 membership but are not back to our pre-COVID numbers of over 800 members.
+The Commonwealth of Virginia has the 11th largest certified BCBA-Ds, BCBAs, BCaBAs, and RBTs (combined) in the United States.
+The association has been in existence since 2003 and is a 501c6 organization.
+VABA contracts with a lobbyist and has one paid contracted position, an Administrative Director.

-In 2021, VABA distributed four newsletters that were each opened by half of our membership or more.
-We published fifteen blog posts with information that affects practitioners in Virginia.
-We communicated to over 1,700 people via Facebook, over 1100 via Twitter, and over 300 people on our newer Instagram Account.
+In 2022, VABA distributed four newsletters that were each opened by half of our membership or more.
+We published ten blog posts with information that affects practitioners in Virginia.
+We communicated to over 1800 people via Facebook, over 1200 via Twitter, and over 400 people on our newer Instagram Account.
 We also began using LinkedIn to communicate.
 We publicized more than 40 jobs on our website.
-We made the decision to continue with a virtual conference in April 2021 and had almost 250 attendees and fourteen sponsors.
-We published an annual report on our website (www.virginiaaba.org/about/annual-reports/).
+We had 300 attendees and 31 sponsors.
+We published an annual report on our Web site – https://www.virginiaaba.org/about/annual-reports/.